opendocsg/opendoc-supreme-court-judgements/2019_SGCA_2/report.md

 ### The proper interpretive approach

 26     We were faced with the question of the proper interpretation of s 403 of the Code.
 Before we go into the discussion it might be helpful if we set out how we approached this issue.
-We followed the principles laid down in the minority judgment in _Attorney-General v Ting Choon Meng and another appeal_ at \[59\] and affirmed by a 5-judge coram of this Court in _Tan Cheng Bock v Attorney-General_ (“_Tan Cheng Bock_”) at \[37\] which guide the court in its task of giving a purposive interpretation to legislation as required by s 9A(1) of the Interpretation Act (Cap 1, 2002 Rev Ed) (“IA”).
+We followed the principles laid down in the minority judgment in _Attorney-General v Ting Choon Meng and another appeal_  [2017] 1 SLR 373 at \[59\] and affirmed by a 5-judge coram of this Court in _Tan Cheng Bock v Attorney-General_ (“_Tan [2017] 2 SLR 850  Cheng Bock_”) at \[37\] which guide the court in its task of giving a purposive interpretation to legislation as required by s 9A(1) of the Interpretation Act (Cap 1, 2002 Rev Ed) (“IA”).
 These principles direct the court to:

 (a)     First, ascertain the possible interpretations of the provision, having regard not just to the text of the provision but also to the context of that provision within the written law as a whole.